 For this phase in our campaign, we’re venturing into new territory.
 ARPA is the Association for Reformed Political Action, meaning that our raison d’etre is to spur political action, not specifically to promote social action.
 Yet, we believe that the biblical mandate to care for our elders – and all those who are vulnerable in our society – is not a task given first and foremost to governments but to individuals, families, and the Church.
-This is laid out in detail in our elder care policy report.
+This is laid out in detail in our elder care and palliative care policy reports.

 So live it!
 Children and grandchildren, visit and care for your parents and grandparents, your uncles and aunts, your great-uncles and great-aunts, whether that be in their own home, their assisted living community, or their long-term care home.
 Ask them what type of care is most meaningful, or what gives them a sense of purpose or makes them feel valued.
 Chat with those in the older generation at church or over the phone.
 Volunteer to help them with yard work or pick up their groceries.
 Donate to and volunteer at long-term care homes, particularly Christian homes.
 Send cards on birthdays or holidays, or have your kids make some art to drop off or mail to brighten someone’s day.
 Consider taking the family to sing hymns or play music at a long-term care home at all times of the year.
 Go caroling there around Christmas.
 There are so many ways for people of all ages and skill levels to get involved in showing our elders that they are loved and valued.

 Finally, bring the message to our government that our society needs to improve care for those who are ageing or suffering.
 Arrange a meeting or phone call with your provincial MLA.
 We encourage you to focus on four of the main policy recommendations made in our elder care and palliative care policy reports: